 Sometimes living life on a student budget drives one to do things a little out of the ordinary in the name of travel and exploration.
 One of the university societies that has inspired and challenged me the most is the University of Cape Town’s Mountain and Ski Club.
 It is one of the largest mountain clubs in Africa, second only to the Cape Town branch of the MCSA.
 One of its core philosophies is to encourage and support its members in exploration of the diverse and exquisitely beautiful mountain ranges of the Southern African subcontinent.

-by Zoë Poulsen - Cape Town Botanist | Aug 13, 2014 | Cape Floristic Region, Conservation, Ecology, Endangered Species, Ethnobotany, Fire, Forest, Fynbos, Garden Route, Research, Travel
+by Zoë Poulsen - Cape Town Botanist | Jun 3, 2014 | Cape Floristic Region, Ecology, Fynbos, Hiking, Landscape History, Mountains, Research, Travel